pingcap/docs-cn/dashboard/dashboard-slow-query.md

 > **Note:**
 >
 > If the slow query log is disabled, this feature will be unavailable.
-The slow query log is enabled by default, and you can enable or disable the slow query log through the [`enable-slow-log`](/tidb-configuration-file.md#enable-slow-log) TiDB configuration item.
+The slow query log is enabled by default, and you can enable or disable it through the system variable [`tidb_enable_slow_log`](/system-variables.md#tidb_enable_slow_log).

 ## Access the page